apache/maven-wrapper/maven-wrapper-plugin/src/site/markdown/usage.md

 The scripts work like this:
 - download the maven-wrapper jar, if it is not available yet,
-- the wrapper-jar contains the code to download and run Apache Maven
+- the maven-wrapper.jar contains the code to download, install and run Apache Maven

 Apache Maven Wrapper Distribution Types
 -----

-Wrapper scripts are provided by Maven 4 releases as ["Apache Maven Wrapper Distribution"](/ref/4-LATEST/apache-maven-wrapper/).

 There are 3 types available: